shuo-git/InfECE/README.md

 ## Introduction

-This is the implementation of our work 'On the Inference Calibration of Neural Machine Translation' (ACL 2020).
+This is the implementation of our work 'On the Inference Calibration of Neural Machine Translation'.

+<pre><code>@inproceedings{Wang:2020:ACL,
+    title = "On the Inference Calibration of Neural Machine Translation", author = "Wang, Shuo and Tu, Zhaopeng and Shi, Shuming and Liu, Yang", booktitle = "ACL",
+    year = "2020"
+}
+</code></pre>

 ## Prerequisites